 Endeavour Announces Holding(s) in Company

-Endeavour Mining plc ("the Company”) announces that today, 7 June 2024 it received the following notification from BlackRock, Inc. of its interests in the Company as of 6 June 2024.
+Endeavour Mining plc ("the Company”) announces that on 6 June 2024 it received the following notification from Helikon Investments Limited of its interests in the Company as of 5 June 2024

 TR-1: Standard form for notification of major holdings